 Girls Interested in Robotics Lego and Scratch

-Girls Interested in Robotics Lego and Scratch (GIRLS) is a face-to-face and online hybrid workshop for middle school girls to learn the basics of programming and get hands-on experience with Lego Robots.
-They will learn about the building blocks of an algorithm, Snap programming, and how to use the Lego MINDSTORMS EV3 software.
-The girls will be instructed by female university students who aim to inspire the girls and give them confidence in their ability to join computer-related fields.
-At the end of the program, the girls will show their parents what they have learned in hope of inspiring them as well.
+Girls Interested in Rapidly Learning Software (GIRLS) is a face-to-face and online hybrid workshop for middle school girls to learn the basics of programming and get hands-on experience with different programming languages.
+The middle school girls learn about the building blocks of an algorithm in addition to hands on experience in Snap, Scratch, C++, Java or SWIFT programming.
+In this program the girls are instructed by female university female students who aim to inspire the girls and give them confidence in their ability to join computer-related fields.
+At the end of the program, the girls show their parents what they have learned in hope of inspiring them as well.

 “GIRLS” is being launched as a pilot program to gain the knowledge of what works well and what does not when it comes to getting young girls of West Virginia interested in computers.
 With the knowledge gained from this program, programs in larger scale will be launched to inspire more girls in West Virginia in computing.